Skip to main content

 2020 – Kota Yamazaki

-This year’s iteration of the WARE residency is part two of a two-part artist residency with internationally recognised senior Japanese dancer and choreographer, Kota Yamazaki.
+This WARE residency was part two of a two-part artist residency with internationally recognised senior Japanese dancer and choreographer, Kota Yamazaki.

-Given the global pandemic this second iteration of the residency will be very different from the first, taking place virtually, rather than physically.
-Kota will remain in Japan.
-Residency hosts, Footnote New Zealand Dance will rehearse with Kota over a five-week period via Zoom beginning in September, to create a new dance work titled Fog, Nerves, Future, Ocean, Hello (echoes) 「霧、神経、未来、オーシャン、ハロー(木霊する)」 for Undercurrent, Footnote's double-bill season.
+Given the global pandemic this second iteration of the residency was very different from the first, taking place virtually, rather than physically.
+Kota remained in Japan.
+Residency hosts, Footnote New Zealand Dance rehearsed with Kota over a five-week period via Zoom to create a new dance work titled Fog, Nerves, Future, Ocean, Hello (echoes) 「霧、神経、未来、オーシャン、ハロー(木霊する)」 for Undercurrent, Footnote's double-bill season that toured during October and November 2020.

 Portrait of Japanese dancer and choreographer, Kota Yamazaki.